Qadam

 Qadam (ٱلْقَدَم) is a municipality and a neighborhood in the southern part of Damascus, Syria, due west of Yarmouk Camp.

 History

-Prior to its urbanization and integration into Damascus municipality al-Qadam was a village on the Hajj caravan road called al-Qadam al-Sharif (the Noble Foot).
-It was named after a stone originally from Bosra where tradition holds an imprint was left of the foot of the Islamic prophet Muhammad when he visited the city.
-The stone had been relocated from Bosra to a mosque in al-Qadam.
+Prior to its urbanization and integration into the Damascus municipality, al-Qadam was a village on the Hajj caravan road called al-Qadam al-Sharif (the Noble Foot).
+It was named after a stone originally from Bosra said to show a footprint of Muhammad.
+The stone was relocated from Bosra to a mosque in al-Qadam.

-The area saw heavy fighting during the Syrian civil war, given the strategic importance of the Qadam train station.
+The area saw heavy fighting during the Syrian civil war, given the strategic importance of the Qadam railway station.